 - The state agent who committed the violation was not immune from liability

 Learn more about filing Section 1983 claims in Nevada.
-Note that if the police officer was a federal employee as opposed to a state or city officer, the victim would bring a suit similar to a Section 1983 claim called a “Bivens claim.”2
+Note that if the police officer was a federal employee as opposed to a state or city officer, you would bring a suit similar to a Section 1983 claim called a “Bivens claim.”2

 3. Pressing criminal charges against police in Nevada

-If the police misbehave to such an extent that their actions may qualify as criminal, then the victim may file a criminal complaint with the local district attorney’s office.
+If the police misbehave to such an extent that their actions may qualify as criminal, then you may file a criminal complaint with the local district attorney’s office.
 The D.A. would then decide whether to investigate and prosecute the matter.
 Typical offenses police may be charged with include:

 - Assault with a deadly weapon (NRS 200.471)